 A bite-sized book that allows you to focus on what is in front of you and perhaps a welcome relief from a lot of materials that focus on purely negative possibilities/scenarios of the disease.
 It’s been described as a key book for anyone who is looking to transform hardship into a life-affirming experience for both carer and the diagnosed individual.

 The 36-Hour Day: A Family Guide to Caring for People Who Have Alzheimer’s Disease and Other Dementias, by Nancy Mace and Peter Rabins

 A realistic guide book described as a book that really ‘gets’ what you are going through, while offering both constructive and compassionate advice.

 We Are Not Ourselves, by Matthew Thomas

 Hailed as ‘The Greatest Alzheimer’s Novel’ by The New Yorker.
 It’s as full of love as it is heartbreaking.
 The story follows a family where one family member is affected by early-onset Alzheimer’s, it took 10 years to write and the author’s father had the disease as does the father character in the book.

 Still Alice, by Lisa Genova

 There is no right/wrong or single way to learn and process a Dementia or Alzheimer’s diagnosis, as the books reflect every diagnosis and individual is unique and different.
-Hopefully research and these books possibly will give you skills and opportunity to learn from other’s from coping mechanisms to making the best days of it.
-It’s not the end but a beginning of something new.
+Hopefully research and these books possibly will give you skills and the opportunity to learn from others from coping mechanisms to making the best days of it.
+It’s not the end but the beginning of something new.